JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session8.0/notes.md

 - If you're using [cloud9](http://www.cloud9.io), command line sass comes pre-installed
 - If you're working from a native ernviroment you'll need to visist the [sass website](http://sass-lang.com/install) and install it locally
-- From the terminal we then need to run the scout watch command with our input and output file
+- From the terminal we then need to run the scout watch command with our input and output file.
+For the above folder structure it would look like this:

 ```bash
  sass --watch scss/main.scss:css/main.css